l7mp/l7mp/kernel-offload/README.md

 # l7mp kernel offload

-To enhanche performance, l7mp provides an experimental kernel offload feature.
+l7mp provides an experimental kernel offload feature to enhance performance.
 The offload builds upon the [tc-bpf](https://man7.org/linux/man-pages/man8/tc-bpf.8.html) Linux kernel mechanism.
+Below we show how to enable and use the kernel offload.

 ## Requirements